coderamen666/srd-v3.5-md/basic-rules-and-legal/combat-ii-movement-modifiers-and-special-actions.md

 Only a creature or character that threatens the defender can help an attacker get a flanking bonus.

-Creatures with a reach of 0 feet can't flank an opponent.
+Creatures with a reach of 0 feet can’t flank an opponent.

 ### Helpless Defenders

 A helpless opponent is someone who is bound, sleeping, paralyzed, unconscious, or otherwise at your mercy.

-**Regular Attack:** A helpless character takes a --4 penalty to AC against melee attacks, but no penalty to AC against ranged attacks.
+**Regular Attack:** A helpless character takes a –4 penalty to AC against melee attacks, but no penalty to AC against ranged attacks.

-A helpless defender can't use any Dexterity bonus to AC.
-In fact, his Dexterity score is treated as if it were 0 and his Dexterity modifier to AC as if it were --5 (and a rogue can sneak attack him).
+A helpless defender can’t use any Dexterity bonus to AC.
+In fact, his Dexterity score is treated as if it were 0 and his Dexterity modifier to AC as if it were –5 (and a rogue can sneak attack him).

 **Coup de Grace:** As a full-round action, you can use a melee weapon to deliver a coup de grace to a helpless opponent.
 You can also use a bow